telerik/nativescript-cloud/README.md

 	.catch(err => console.error(err));
 ```

-### Module applicationService
+### Module nsCloudApplicationService
-The `applicationService` allows for application management and gathering more information about the app's current state.
+The `nsCloudApplicationService` allows for application management and gathering more information about the app's current state.
 You can call the following methods:
 * `shouldBuild` method - it will determine whether the current application should be built or not. </br>
 Definition: